 At Duke Summer Academy, we believe the world-class academic experience we offer you should be complemented by a phenomenal residence life.
 For this reason, we provide you with the opportunity to participate in a wide variety of clubs on a daily basis.
 Whether you are interested in anything from photography to team sports, hiking to drama, or group fitness to gaming, we have a club for you.

-We also place all of our students into “RA Groups”.
-These tight-knit communities are each led by one RA and participate in a wide variety of daily activities.
-While many of these activities will take place on Duke’s West Campus, others will involve exploring other parts of campus and Durham, such as the Nasher Museum of Art, Southpoint Mall, Durham’s Ninth Street, and the University of North Carolina.
+We also place all of our participants into “RA Groups”.
+These tight-knit communities are each led by one RA whose job it is to mentor students, help them negotiate the various components of college life, and understand our program’s policies.
+RA Groups participate in a wide variety of weekend activities.
+While some of these activities may take place on Duke’s West Campus, most will involve exploring other parts of campus and Durham, such as the Nasher Museum of Art, Southpoint Mall, Durham’s Ninth Street, and the University of North Carolina.
 These activities are designed not only to be engaging and enriching, but to cultivate a sense of community and belonging.

 Finally, each weekend we offer an assortment of on- and off-campus excursions led and accompanied by RAs.
-Whether you are interested in hiking in one of North Carolina’s premier state parks, eating hot dogs at a Durham Bulls baseball game, or going shopping with friends, our residential staff will ensure that your summer is not only academically enriching, but also lots of fun.
+Whether you are interested in hiking in one of North Carolina’s premier state parks, or going shopping with friends, our residential staff will ensure that your summer is not only academically enriching, but also lots of fun.

 Please note that, while none of our participants will be allowed to explore campus or go off campus without staff supervision, our robust residential program ensures that everyone has a wide array of enriching and engaging activities from which to choose on a daily basis.